Roomify/repairtagger-docs/index.rst

 than ever.

-If you are new to Repairtagger, start with `the life and times of a Repairtagger ticket`_ to get an overall view of how to use the app.
+If you are new to Repairtagger, start with `the life and times of a Repairtagger ticket`_ to get a step by step explanation of how to use the app.

 .. _the life and times of a Repairtagger ticket: :ref: `ticketlife`